Comparison

 Mobile Editor vs. Browser Caption Tool

 InShot is a mobile-only app optimized for quick phone-based video editing.
-It does this well — the interface is intuitive, the app is lightweight, and it covers the basics (trim, speed, filters, music, text).
+It does this well, the interface is intuitive, the app is lightweight, and it covers the basics (trim, speed, filters, music, text).
 But mobile-only means no desktop access, and the small screen limits precision for detailed caption work.
 VideoCaptions.AI runs in any browser on any device.
 On desktop, you get a full-width editor with precise control over caption positioning, timing, and styling.
 On mobile, the same tool works in your phone's browser without installing an app.
 The hybrid approach means you can start captioning on your phone and refine on your desktop, or vice versa.
 InShot is the better choice if you need a quick all-in-one mobile editor for basic video production.
-VideoCaptions.AI is the better choice specifically for captions — it offers AI transcription (which InShot lacks entirely), 13 animation effects (vs InShot's static text), and a caption-focused workflow that produces more polished results in less time.
+VideoCaptions.AI is the better choice specifically for captions, it offers AI transcription (which InShot lacks entirely), word-level animation effects (vs InShot's static text), and a caption-focused workflow that produces more polished results in less time.

 Frequently Asked Questions